Abdulaziz-Aldoseri/abdulaziz-aldoseri.github.io/_pages/about.md

 **Stochastic Optimization**

 I am mainly interested in problems in which sequential decision-making is done in a stochastic environment.
-I attempted to solve a natural gas storage problem using Deep RL in my M.S. thesis.
+In my M.S. thesis, I attempted to solve a natural gas storage problem using Deep RL.

 **Energy Value-Chain Optimization**